xBlade58/smart-meter-platform-page/documentation/implementation/README.md

 For further details, we refer to the sub-chapter [Smartmeter Service](smartmeter-service/Smartmeter_Service.md).

+### Mobile Application

+If you want to learn more about the mobile application, please refer to the sub-chapter [Mobile Application](mobile-app/Mobile_App.md).

 ## Scenarios

 One of the first design decision was about the interface between the Concentrator and Cloud.
 We played through three scenarios.